• Skip to primary navigation

 Mushrooms, fresh green onion and chili will liven up that plain package of instant ramen.

-1. Nutritional yeast – for that cheesy flavor everyone loves so much
+1. Nutritional yeast - For that cheesy flavor everyone loves so much, a little sprinkle of nutritional yeast can add a little more fullness to a vegan broth.

-2. Soy sauce – just a touch will do because it is so salty
+2. Soy sauce - Just a touch will do because it is so salty and the soup base is already plenty salty.
+You may need to add a little more water to balance out the salt factor.

 close up of ramen noodles with red chopsticks

 Instant ramen noodles cook so quickly because they are parcooked by deep frying and dehydrating.
-This makes them come to life within minutes of swimming in boiling water.
+This makes them come to life within minutes of soaking in boiling water.

 Upgrade your noodles